modcomlearning/DjangoApp/README.md

 <b>OneToOneField</b> 	A one-to-one relationship.
 Conceptually, this is similar to a ForeignKey with unique=True, but the “reverse” side of the relation will directly return a single object.<br>

-Below we create a 5 models for our club web applications, Trainer Model - will store data for club Trainers <br>
+Below we create  5 models for our club web application,

+Trainer Model - will store data for club Trainers <br>

 Club Model - will store data for different club names within the larger tennis club<br>